 Insurance companies have various ways of checking if what you say is true and will investigate policies and claims they have suspicions about, or even use investigators to verify the information you’ve given.

 Lying on an official car insurance form is fraud and anyone who bends the truth for a cheaper quote runs the risk of having their policy cancelled and claim dismissed.

 Here, Adrian Flux reveals eight common lies on car insurance forms and the problems they can cause:

 1) Car modifications: If you modify your car and it changes the vehicle’s appearance or performance, you must disclose this to your insurer.
 Adrian Flux is a market leader when it comes to modified car insurance, so call for a tailored quote.

 2) Licence lies: Make sure you tell your insurer if you only have a provisional licence or your driving licence is from outside the European Union.
 Some insurers only accept full licences from the EU and a handful of other countries.

 3) ‘Forgetting’ previous claims: You must tell your insurer if you have had a claim or accident within the previous three years – even if the incident wasn’t your fault and even if it has been fully settled.
+Make sure you prove your claims history to qualify for a no claims discount.
 A full picture of your insurance history is essential to get the right quote.
 Insurers can now access a central claims database to check if you’re lying.